Assad Ullah Shah

 Assad Ullah Shah was the MLA from Kupwara constituency of Jammu and Kashmir from 1977 to 1983 and President of the National Conference of Kupwara and President of Muslim Conference of Kupwara for period of more than 30 years.
 He was also a member of the Quit Kashmir Movement and close to Sheikh Abdullah.
 Assad Ullah Shah started his political career with the Quit Kashmir Movement.
 He was jailed for five years.
 In 1977, he was elected to Member of Jammu and Kashmir Legislative Assembly.

 Political activism

 Assad Ullah Shah started his political career with the Quit Kashmir Movement.
 He was jailed for five years.
 In 1977, he was elected to Member of Jammu and Kashmir Legislative Assembly.

-He was also the chairman of Awqab jamia masjid management for period of 11 years from 1984-1994 and also constructed the jamia masjid kupwara town.
+He was also the chairman of Awqab jamia masjid management for period of 11 years from 1984 to 1994 and also constructed the jamia masjid kupwara town.